ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI_Prompt-Quill**](https://github.com/osi1880vr/prompt_quill_comfyui): Nodes for Comfyui to use Prompt Quill within complex workflows
 - [**ComfyUI-Img2DrawingAssistants**](https://github.com/Isi-dev/ComfyUI-Img2DrawingAssistants): These are ComfyUI nodes to assist in converting an image to sketches or lineArts.
 - [**ComfyUI_DiffusionModel_fp8_converter**](https://github.com/Shiba-2-shiba/ComfyUI_DiffusionModel_fp8_converter): This is a custom node to convert only the Diffusion model part or CLIP model part to fp8 in ComfyUI.
-- [**Efficiency Nodes ExtendeD**](https://github.com/NyaamZ/efficiency-nodes-ED): Expansion of Efficiency Nodes for ComfyUI.
-Significant UX improvements.[w/NOTE: This node requires [a/Efficiency Nodes for ComfyUI Version 2.0+](https://github.com/jags111/efficiency-nodes-comfyui) and [a/ComfyUI-Custom-Scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts).
-Also, this node makes changes to user.css.]
 - [**ComfyUI GLM-4 Wrapper**](https://github.com/Nojahhh/ComfyUI_GLM4_Wrapper): ComfyUI GLM-4 Wrapper.
 This powerful tool enhances your prompt engineering process by allowing users to easily construct detailed, high-quality prompts for image/video generation based on user image and/or user prompts.
 - [**ComfyUI-ShellAgent-Plugin**](https://github.com/myshell-ai/ComfyUI-ShellAgent-Plugin): This repository provides utility nodes for defining inputs and outputs in ComfyUI workflows.
 These nodes are essential for running ShellAgent apps with ComfyUI, but they can also be used independently to specify input/output variables and their requirements explicitly.
-- [**ComfyUI-Rodin**](https://github.com/Ravenmelt/ComfyUI-Rodin): Comfyui-rodin is a 3D generation extension based on Rodin-API.
-It provides many of the functionality nodes currently available in RodinAPI and It provides a 3D preview node for ComfyUI.
 - [**ComfyUI-Easyai**](https://github.com/jianzhichun/ComfyUI-Easyai): ComfyUI-Easyai is a powerful extension for ComfyUI that enables users to share workflows and models to easyai.
 - [**ComfyUI-YCNodes**](https://github.com/yichengup/ComfyUI-YCNodes): A collection of image processing extension nodes for ComfyUI.
-- [**ComfyUI-EasyNoobai**](https://github.com/regiellis/ComfyUI-EasyNoobai): Simple set of nodes to assist with prompt generation for NOOBAI XL / Illustrious models
 - [**ComfyUI-PersianText**](https://github.com/shahkoorosh/ComfyUI-PersianText): A powerful ComfyUI node for rendering text with advanced styling options, including full support for Persian/Farsi and Arabic scripts.
 - [**WWAA-CustomNodes**](https://github.com/hgabha/WWAA-CustomNodes): Custom Nodes by the team at WeirdWonderfulAI.Art.
 Line Count, Join String, Dither Image, Image Batch Loader, Prompt Writer
 - [**ComfyUI NPNet (Golden Noise)**](https://github.com/asagi4/ComfyUI-NPNet): A very barebones mostly-copypaste implementation of [a/https://github.com/xie-lab-ml/Golden-Noise-for-Diffusion-Models](https://github.com/xie-lab-ml/Golden-Noise-for-Diffusion-Models)